How Does a Home Renovation Loan Work?

 Using a cash out refinance to pay for renovations will require your first mortgage to be refinanced.
 This will mean you will lose any lower interest rate that you have locked in, as well as having to pay significant closing costs that will come with first mortgages.

 A home renovation loan uses the home’s estimated after renovation value in order to calculate how much money a homeowner is able to borrow.
 This is often the best possible option when considering large projects involving the home.
+If you’re still concerned about how a renovation loan works, be sure to seek professional advice.

 While they may be difficult to obtain, a home renovation loan will offer lower interest rates and more borrowing power than other types of home improvement loans.
 Being able to borrow from the future value of a home, as opposed to the current one, will be very beneficial and can increase borrowing power by over 11x, making even the most expensive home projects affordable.